stephengaito/documentArchive/design/TopTasks.md

 2. Begin writing ConTeXt based documentation of the JoyLoL language.

-3. Begin JoyLoL lexer for Textadept and ConTeXt.
+3. Begin JoyLoL lexer/module for Textadept and ConTeXt.